What is funded by the grant?

 - Fixed Assets (e.g. tools, structures, electronics) may be submitted, but should be specialized, essential to the functionality of the project, and should be a relatively small portion of the expense. (i.e. a $50 Arduino in an $800 project is reasonable.
 Budgeting a $800 band saw for a $50 wood sculpture is not.)

-Fixed assets which include generators, sound equipment, lighting equipment and stages may be available for low-cost rent from a rental agency, will be evaluated on a case by case basis and may be partially funded.
-We encourage loan from a community member and community participation and involvement with art projects.
+- Note: Fixed assets which include generators, sound equipment, lighting equipment and stages may be available for low-cost rent from a rental agency, will be evaluated on a case-by-case basis and may be partially funded.
+We encourage artists to loan equipment from community members where possible, and recommend community participation and involvement with art projects.